Children build upon prior experiences of the Foundation Stage by developing skills in:

-Pre-Prep offer a broad, exciting curriculum taught through a ‘Topic based’ approach, incorporating all elements of science, history, geography, creative arts, PSHE and ICT.
-Topics include ‘Pirates’ ‘Fantasy and Fact’ and ‘Minibeasts’ in Year One, and ‘Food, Glorious, Food’, ‘Famous People’, ‘Our Wonderful World’ and ‘Making Things Move’ in Year Two.
+Pre-Prep offer a broad, exciting curriculum taught through a topic based approach, incorporating all elements of science, history, geography, creative arts, PSHE and ICT.
+Topics include:

-As topic lessons are child led these topics can be subject to change.
-Work is recorded in a variety of creative ways and the children produce stunning Topic books that they can share with parents.
+Work is recorded in a variety of creative ways and the children produce stunning topic books that they can share with parents.

-The science curriculum is organised to stimulate children's curiosity through opportunities for investigation, discussion, prediction, practical and written work.
-Areas covered include Scientific enquiry, life processes and living things, materials and their properties and physical processes (forces, motion, electricity, light and sound).
+The science curriculum is organised to stimulate children’s curiosity through opportunities for investigation, discussion, prediction, practical and written work.
+Areas covered include scientific enquiry, living things, materials and physical processes (forces, motion, electricity, light and sound).

 Children have opportunities to explore artistic techniques through colour, form, texture and pattern using a variety of different materials and techniques.
 They learn to evaluate their work and talk about how they could change/improve ideas and designs.
 Children learn about the work of artists and designers in different times and cultures.

-Certain subjects such as Games, PE and Music are taught by subject specialists and the children enjoy this break from the classroom and the opportunity to work with, and learn from other adults.
-In an informal-yet-structured setting where children are encouraged to develop at their own pace and acquire self-confidence and independence in a stimulating environment.
+Games, PE and Music are taught by subject specialists and the children enjoy this break from the classroom and the opportunity to work with, and learn from other adults.
+Children are encouraged to develop at their own pace and acquire self-confidence and independence in a stimulating environment.

-PE plays a vital role in the education by developing co-ordination, motor control skills, manipulation and movement.
+PE plays a vital role in our education by developing co-ordination, motor control skills, manipulation and movement.
 Activities offer appropriate physical challenges both indoors and outdoors, using a range of equipment.
-Children learn to work independently, in pairs and in group activities.
+Children learn to work independently, in pairs and in groups.
 The topics covered in PE are; outdoor games, indoor gym, dance, tennis and swimming.

 Music teaching offers the opportunity for children to develop their understanding and enjoyment of music.
-Children have opportunities to play percussion instruments and learn a variety of songs from memory, performing individually and as part of a group.
-Children design and make instruments, compose simple rhythms, discriminate between sounds, e.g. pitch, tempo and note duration.
-Year Two pupils all learn to play the violin.
+Children play percussion instruments and learn a variety of songs from memory, performing individually and as part of a group.
+Children design and make instruments, compose simple rhythms, discriminate between sounds, for example pitch, tempo and note duration.
+Year 2 pupils learn to play the violin.
 Extra-curricular tuition is available for a variety of musical instruments, including vocal.

 Reading books are changed on a daily basis.
 The children are encouraged to read each night at home and parents are provided with a home school link book to help record their child’s progress.
-The children are also given weekly spellings to practice at home help to reinforce key words and spelling patterns.
-The children are tested once a week.
+The children are also given weekly spellings to practise at home to help reinforce key words and spelling patterns.
+The children are tested every week.

-The children are encouraged to enhance their Topic work by doing their own independent research at home as this helps to engage all the children in class discussions.
+The children are encouraged to enhance their topic work by doing their own independent research at home.

 Learning is an experience.
 Everything else is just information.